-If you do not have an attorney because you are unable to pay an attorney, you may be entitled to free or reducefee representation.
+If you do not have an attorney because you are unable to pay an attorney, you may be entitled to free or reduce-fee representation.
 The representation will be free before the commissioner and, if you are not released by the commissioner, before the judge who reviews the commissioner's pretrial release determination.
-The free representation is PROVISIONAL and limited to helping you during the commissioner's pretrial release determination and the court's review of that determination.
-YOU WILL NOT HAVE THE SAME FREE ATTORNEY FOR THE TWO PROCEEDINGS UNLESS YOU MAKE SPECIFIC ARRANGEMENTS WITH THE ATTORNEY.
+The free representation is PROVISIONAL and limited to helping you during the commissioner's pretrial release determination and the court's review of that determination, YOU WILL NOT HAVE THE SAME FREE ATTORNEY FOR THE TWO PROCEEDINGS UNLESS YOU MAKE SPECIFIC ARRANGEMENTS WITH THE ATTORNEY.

 After the decision to release or hold you has been made, you will need to arrange for representation for the remainder of the case.
 Of course, a private attorney can represent you.
 If you cannot afford a private attorney, you may be entitled to representation by the public defender.
-You will need to contact the public defender directly.
-The commissioner will give you the public defender's contact information.
+To apply for Public Defender representation, contact a District Court commissioner.

 If you are detained, you will be allowed to meet with the public defender at the detention facility.
 If you are released, you will have to contact the public defender's office and follow their instructions.